 - Part QW Welding: This part addresses the requirements for the preparation of the Welding Procedure Qualifications (WPS), welding procedures, welder and welding operator qualification for manual, semi-automatic and machine welding processes defined in section IX.
 Part QW further divided in five articles as defined below

 - Article I (Welding General Requirements): This part defines the purpose and responsibilities for welding procedure and performance qualifications for the processes defined in section IX.
 This part further addresses the different welding positions included for the plates and pipes for the test in groove and fillet weld test.
-This part defines the purpose of the different mechanical and non-destructive testing employed by section IX for the procedure and performance qualification and also addresses the location of specimen, procedure of testing and acceptance for the testing described in section IX for the all welding processes included in Section IX.
+This part defines the purpose of the different mechanical and non-destructive testing employed by ASME section IX for the procedure and performance qualification and also addresses the location of specimen, procedure of testing and acceptance for the testing described in ASME section 9 for the all welding processes included in ASME BPVC Section IX.

 - Article II (Welding Procedure Qualifications): This article defines Welding Procedure Qualification (WPS) and Procedure Qualification Record (PQR).
 This article addresses the content, format and changes which can be made and revision criteria for the WPS, PQR.
 This articles further addresses how multiple WPS’s can be generated from single PQR and Single WPS from the multiple PQR’s and conditions for the combination of different WPS with different essential and supplementary essential variables to use on single production joint.
 Article II also addresses the mechanical testing required for the PQR qualifications, and the thickness qualification criteria for groove, fillet and partial penetration groove welds, stud welds and tube-to-tubesheet qualification.
 Further it defines the thickness qualification criteria in repair welds and dissimilar weld thicknesses in single joint.
 This article also defines the dimensions requirements of test coupon for the qualification of the each welding process and also for special welding processes (like weld-overlay and hybrid welding).
-In QW-250 welding variables are categorized as essential, supplementary essential and non-essential variables and further QW-252 to QW-267 addresses different variables applicable for different welding process included in section IX for qualifications of welding procedures.
+In QW-250 welding variables are categorized as essential, supplementary essential and non-essential variables and further QW-252 to QW-267 addresses different variables applicable for different welding process included in ASME section IX for qualifications of welding procedures.

 - Article III (Welding Performance Qualifications): This article addresses the essential variables applicable for the welder and welding operator’s performance qualifications.
 It includes the test requirements, examinations to be done, records to be maintained and the minimum size to be tested to qualify a welder and welding operator’s performance qualifications.
 It also specifies retests required if welder fails to qualify in first attempt and expiration, revocation and renewal of welding performance qualifications for welder & welding operator.
 Essential variables for welders are addresses in QW-350 and for welding operators in QW-360.